chris-condreay/coding-journal/CS121 - Module 6/Journal-6.md

 Generic block tags, such as ***@see*** and others described by the Javadoc specification, may be used to provide more information
   -Ex: the main() method's Doc comment use the @see block tag to refer to ElapsedTime's getTimeMinutes() method, as in **@see ElapsedTime#getTimeMinutes()**

+### 6.10 Parameters of reference types

+#### Methods with reference variables as parameters

+A ***reference variable*** is a variable that points to, or refers to, an object or array

+  - Internally, a reference variable stores a reference, or the memory location, of the object to which it refers

+  - A programmer can only access the data or functionality provided by objects through the use of reference variables

+Beecause reference variables store object locations and not the object data itself, passing a reference variable as a method argument assigns the argument's stored reference to the corresponding method parameter
+  - Returning a reference variable returns an object reference

 #### Methods with wrapper class parameters

 Instances of wrapper classes, such as Integer and Double, and the String class are defined as ***immutable***, meaning that a programmer cannot modify the object's contents after initialization; new objects must be created instead